Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Enjoy the Journey to Oak Tree House

 Oak Tree House periodically offers ranger-led hikes for visitors.
 A 1.6-mile hike winds through a picturesque landscape, including forested areas and open meadows, giving us opportunities to admire the natural surroundings.
 We can also view it from the overlook above.
 The site’s name derives from the ancient oak tree that grows nearby.
 Oak Tree House has some apartments rising four stories above the inner alcove.
 It appears to use every inch of alcove space.
-Along an upper ledge, there are additional storage rooms.
+Along the upper ledge, there are additional storage rooms.
 There are about 50 rooms at Oak Tree House, along with six kivas.

 The leafless tree skeletons in a green meadow under a blue sky on Whetherill Mesa.

-The tree skeletons Wetherill Mesa Credit: Jeff Hollett
+The tree skeletons, Wetherill Mesa Credit: Jeff Hollett

 Accommodations in Mesa Verde National Park

-When we were planning our stay, it was important to consider the proximity of the accommodation to the park’s entrance and the specific sites you wish to visit.
+When we were planning our stay, it was important to consider the proximity of the accommodation to the park’s entrance and the specific sites you may wish to visit.
 Our overnight stay was inside the park at Far View Lodge, located 40 minutes inside the park on top of a mesa.
 Far View Lodge offers comfortable accommodations and stunning views of the surrounding landscape.
 The lodge features private rooms and cabins, a restaurant, and a gift shop.
 This is the only lodging available in the park.
 The front desk staff provided us with friendly service through check-in and checkout.
 Our room view is outstanding.
 You can see all four states sitting on your deck.
 The overall setting is serene.

 Cabins at Far View Lodge with green desert foliage in the foreground.